hghcomphys/hghcomphys.github.io/_posts/2026-08-14-molecular-dynamcis-numba-cuda.md

   </figcaption>
 </figure>

-Each thread and block have their own zero-based assigned index to be identified.
+Each thread and block in kernel have their own assigned index to be identified.
 In this case, each block has **2 threads**:

 ```text